prometheuxresearch/docs/docs/learn/vadalog/05-annotations.md

 ```

 ### Triple Concept
-The triple concept is utilized for modeling relationships between entities, where each relationship can be expressed as a triple of `[subject, predicate, object]`.
+The triple concept is used for modeling relationships between entities, where each relationship can be expressed as a triple of `[subject, predicate, object]`.
 In the context of our schema definitions, this allows for specifying how entities interact or relate to each other within the data model.

 #### Example
 Using `person` and `engineer` entities, a triple relationship can be defined to capture ownership or control dynamics: